Credit score for renting: landlord credit check — what do they see?

 What is a good credit score for renting?

-If you’re wondering what a good credit score for renting a house or a flat is, the answer is that there's no fixed number that will guarantee you will be accepted.
-In fact, landlords don’t see your credit score.
+The answer is that there's no fixed number which guarantees you will be accepted.
+In fact, landlords don’t see your score.
 That number’s just for you, to give you an idea of how creditworthy you appear to lenders.
-It’s the information in your credit report and your affordability that they use to make their lending decision.
+It’s the information in your report and your affordability that they use to make their lending decision.

-Different landlords may read your credit report differently, and vary their criteria.
+Different landlords may read your history differently, and vary their criteria.
 But, generally, a higher score will indicate your credit report is looking positive.
-It’s also possible to be accepted as a tenant with a bad credit score.
+It’s also possible to be accepted as a tenant with a bad score.

 Explore more articles